eulaaab/v2-portfolio/README.md

 ## Eula Bengco Fall 2020 Portfolio

 This is my second portfolio.
-I wanted to create a fall-themed portfolio for the upcoming change of season and also learn material-ui.
+My playground and I want to create a seasonal themed app.